aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/presentationfactory/read_presentation/_index.md

 ## read_presentation {#systemiostream}
-Reads an existing presentation from array
+Reads an existing presentation from stream

 ### Returns